 When we live in a trust network, rather than a web of contracts, we feel responsible for the quality of our work, since we must continue to live with those it affects.
 There is a responsibility for outcomes, not just compliance.
 The feelings of guilt and shame evolved to guide behavior in stable societies where violations resulted in shunning, whereas today a conscience seems to be a hindrance.
 It doesn’t have to be, if you chose instead the better path.

 Our responsibility towards others is a responsibility to ourselves, since living in a web of trust is still the key to a good life.
-Ethical reactionaries should seek out relationships with others who hold themselves to similar ideals, and make the effort to forge lasting bonds.
-We should softly then firmly shun those who don’t.
+We should seek out relationships with others who hold themselves to similar ideals, and make the effort to forge lasting bonds, softly then firmly shunning those who defect.
 By binding ourselves to a web of trust, we become more conscientious and feel compelled to develop the skills and practices to reach for ideals.
 By bootstrapping such a community we can restore our self-respect, our mutual respect, and in time, our honor.